DataDog/hiring-engineers/answers.md

 print api.Timeboard.get_all()
 ```
 Then I used a python script to pull a specific timeboard via the ID I got.
+One piece that tripped me up here that seems obvious now was adding the print command to the last line.
+Using the sample in the API docs, it didn't have the print command so I kept getting no response so thought it wasn't working.
+Not sure if it was the time of night or what, but it took a minute before I realized I was missing the print command.
 ```python
 from datadog import initialize, api